 Your business career can start with an Associate’s Degree.
 Associate’s programs last between 18-24 months, and have a curriculum that focuses on business specialty, such as customer service or retail sales work.
 These degree programs can lead to jobs as retail workers or even store managers.
 Store managers earn a median salary of around $39,040.

 The next step up the ladder would be a Bachelor’s Degree.
 Choosing an undergraduate programming starts with choosing your major and concentrations.
+College Choice has ranked the Best Online Bachelor’s in Administration Degrees.

 Deciding which one to pursue is a question of what part of business and management you’re most interested in, as well as the options available at the schools you’re considering.